dkoslicki/CommonKmers/README.md

 /Fastx/bin/./fastx_quality_stats -i input_ACTGN.fq -Q33 | cut -f7 | sed -n '1!p' | awk '{a+=$1} END{print a/NR}' | awk '{printf "%.0f",$1}'
 ```
 The FastX toolbox can be downloaded [here](http://hannonlab.cshl.edu/fastx_toolkit/).
-## Contact ##
-For issues with this software, contact david.koslicki@math.oregonstate.edu

 ## Custom Training Databases ##
 If you wish to use a custom training database, the following steps must be performed: